staticrab/staticrab/README.md

 So far, this library implements only one function and that is the fast(ish) calculation of Chatterjee's correlation coefficient.

 ### Chatterjee's correlation coefficient
-Chatterjee's correlation coefficient (also called Chatterjee's xi) is a recently proposed correlation coeffient that can be used for testing of nonlinear functional relationships between two variables (viz [original paper](https://arxiv.org/abs/1909.10140)).
+Chatterjee's correlation coefficient (also called Chatterjee's Xi or just Xi correlation) is a recently proposed correlation coeffient that can be used for testing of nonlinear functional relationships between two variables (viz [original paper](https://arxiv.org/abs/1909.10140)).

 ## Installation
 ```